unified-defi/equalizer-tokens/README.md

 - SVG
   - MUST be less than 32KB
+  - SVG are only allowed as a reference, we will not process them, only PNG will be accepted

 ### File Name formats

 - Must be the fully qualified **address** of the asset.
   - Note: Native ETH (or BNB/MATIC/FTM etc) should be `0xeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee`.png or .svg
 - Must be in **lowercase** if the blockchain is case-insenstive (Ethereum-like chains).
 - Must be in exact Checksummed case if blockchain is case-sensitive (Bitcoin-like or Tron-like chains)

 ## Submitting logos

 1. Fork this repository.
 2. Add logos in appropriate blockchain's directory
 3. Commit your changes and open a **Pull Request** on this repository.
 4. Tag someone to review and approve your submission.

 ### Rejections

 Your submission will be starightaway rejected if it doesnt conform to the [Allowed formats](#Allowed-formats).